Adam Edward Ludy: American Civil War service

 In 1856, he and his wife established a farm in Mercer County, Missouri.
 On 22 July 1862, Missouri Governor Hamilton Rowan Gamble issued General Order 19 establishing the Enrolled Missouri Militia (Union).
 Service was mandatory for all able-bodied men who were loyal to the United States.

 Adam wrote, "In 1862 the provisional Governor ordred everie able bodied man in the state to repoarte at the nrest military poast with a hoarse and gun if he had them.
 The state was infested with bandes of confederates known as gorilles.
 One of the bandes had crossed the Misouri river and went as fare north as Boneparty Iowa and had an ingagement in Scyler Co Misouri.
 At this time the malishy ware organised.
 We were on our way to Lancaster when the battle at that place was being fought.
-The comander of the poaste at kirks vill (see Battle of Kirksville) had ten men arrested as hoastages.
+The com[m]ander of the poaste at kirks vill (see Battle of Kirksville) had ten men arrested as hoastages.
 There was a promenant man missing and it was sopoased that some confederates had killed him.
 They ware given a number of dayes to make the wheare abouts of the man known.
 In case they failed they ware to be shot.
 They failed and ware executed.

-"The intreaties and suplecations of a wife of one of the doomed men for the life of her husband so afected a young man that he offered to take his plaice.
+"The entreaties and suplecations of a wife of one of the doomed men for the life of her husband so afected a young man that he offered to take his plaice.
 He was excepted as a substitute an Shot in his stead...

 "...I had orders to asist in to take all armes from all the citisens in my district.
 With a small compny of men I reluctantly executed the oarders.
 They ware naturaley reluctent to give up theare armes.
 There was apeal from the order.
 It was a painful taske as fire armes ware in maney ways yousefull in a new counterie.
 The armes ware stoared at the nrst military poaste.
 The order was evidentely a wide measure.
 Wilds animals and wilde foule increased so rapidly in the next three yeares in conciquence of the war that they ware moare numerous than thet had ben for years before."